-Today marks the eighty-fourth birthday of the distinguished Nobel Prize-winning novelist Toni Morrison, who was born in Lorain, Ohio, a town near Cleveland, Ohio on February 18, 1931.
+February 18 is the birthday of the distinguished Nobel Prize-winning novelist Toni Morrison, who was born in Lorain, Ohio near Cleveland in 1931.
 Morrison was born Chloe Ardelia Wofford to George and Rahmah Willis Wofford, who had both moved north from the deep south to better their lot.
 She attended local schools, graduating from Lorain High in 1949, then went on to Howard University, where she became known as Toni and received a B.A. in English literature.
 Following graduation from Howard she earned a Master of Arts in English at Cornell University.
 She taught for one year at Texas Southern University in Houston, than went back to Howard to teach.
 At Howard she met her future husband, an architect named Harold Morrison from Jamaica.

 It may surprise readers to know that during these early years Morrison had no real interest in writing fiction.
 She was mostly interested in broadening her knowledge of literature and teaching, and was busy raising their two sons, Slade and Kevin.
 But she felt unfulfilled at some level, and joined a local writing group in 1961.
 At first she shared old pieces she had written in high school, but decided to write a short story about a young black girl who wanted to have blue eyes.
 This w story was the basis for her first novel, The Bluest Eye.
 She had discovered what was missing in her life.
 She later told Mel Watkins of the New York Times Book Review that writing was “the most extraordinary way of thinking and feeling–it became one thing that I was doing that I had no intention of living without.”
 She also told the scholar Thomas LeClair (a former professor of mine at the University of Cincinnati) that “Writing became a way to become coherent in the world.”